-Summer 2024 water quality measurements provide continued indications that the water quality effects of the CPF are beginning to dissipate, and the watershed is recovering from the fire.
-However, the dry conditions present in the summer set the stage for the Alexander Mountain Fire, which occurred in early Fall.
-Some CPF fire effects are still apparent and will likely continue for 2-5 years or more.
-The continued improvement of some water quality parameters, such as turbidity, manganese, iron, nitrate, and orthophosphate, is a welcome observation both in terms of drinking water quality and the environment for aquatic communities in the Big Thompson River.
-The long-term effect of several parameters that continue to demonstrate fire effects (although at decreasing magnitude), such as increased nitrate concentrations and decreased copper concentrations, are unknown currently.
-LWP is now focusing efforts on mitigating the effects of the AMF as well as reducing the likely effects of the next wildfire in the Big Thompson Watershed by partnering with groups such as the Big Thompson Watershed Coalition and the Larimer Conservation District to conduct forest management projects, primarily through tree thinning (Figure 14).
+Spring 2025 water quality conditions were good and generally improving.
+Concentrations of most measured parameters were typically near five-year average values and some continued to provide indications that the water quality effects of the CPF are recovering (or have recovered) from the fire.

+The City is continuing to focus efforts on mitigating the effects of the AMF as well as reducing the likely impacts of the next wildfire in the Big Thompson Watershed by partnering with groups such as the Big Thompson Watershed Coalition and the Larimer Conservation District to conduct forest management projects, primarily through tree thinning (Figure 14).
 The purpose of these projects is to reduce the overall occurrence of wildfires and to reduce the severity of their impact for those that do occur.
 It is perhaps the case that even the AMF was less severe than it could have been in part due to past forest management activities.
-Although water quality continued to be relatively good despite fire effects, we expect that these efforts, along with natural regenerative processes, will continue to result in improved water quality in the coming years.
+Although water quality remained relatively good despite the fire effects, we expect that these efforts, combined with natural regenerative processes, will continue to yield improved water quality in the coming years.
+In addition, The City has been working in partnership with the Natural Resources Conservation Service (NRCS) to utilize Emergency Watershed Protection (EWP) funds to mitigate potential water quality aftereffects of the AMF.
+The purpose of these projects is to reduce the severity of water quality effects of the fire by slowing runoff and reducing sediment transport in the most severely burned areas.
+These projects will be "low-tech" and consist of contour felling of logs and log check dams where appropriate and will be implemented on private property thanks to the gracious cooperation of the landowners.